rcgsheffield/sheffield_hpc/stanage/software/apps/STAR.rst

 After connecting to Stanage (see :ref:`ssh`),  start an interactive session with the :code:`srun --pty bash -i` command.

-The latest version of STAR (currently version 2.7.10b) is made available with the command:
+STAR can be loaded with the command:

 .. code-block:: console